-- 1. To make students aware to concepts of managerial economics - 2.
+- Course Objectives: - 1.
+To make students aware to concepts of managerial economics - 2.
 To introduce students to concepts of demand, supply and market - 3.
 To introduce different tools for demand analysis and forecasting - 4.
 To make students aware about production and cost functions - 5.
-To make students aware about correlation of pricing with market, demand and supply

-At the end course student will be able to

-- 1. Elaborate the concepts of managerial economics - 2.
-Analyze the issues related to demand, supply and market - 3.
+To make students aware about correlation of pricing with market, demand and supply - Course Outcomes: At the end course student will be able to - 1.
+Elaborate the concepts of managerial economics - 2.
+Analyse the issues related to demand, supply and market - 3.
 Use different tools for demand analysis and forecasting - 4.
-Analyze the production and cost functions - 5.
-Decide price on the basis of market, demand and supply
+Analyse the production and cost functions - 5.
+Decide price based on market, demand and supply

-Unit 1: Introduction: (07)
+Unit 1: Introduction: